 From inception to date, the Company has incurred losses from operations and has had negative cash flows from operating activities.
-As at November 30, 2020, the Company had working capital of \$2,573,147.
-Given the Company's plans for significant exploration expenditures focused on the Jasperoide, Peru project during 2021, existing funds on hand are not sufficient to support planned exploration costs, costs of acquiring new exploration properties or ongoing corporate costs over the coming year.
+As at May 31, 2021, the Company had working capital of \$8,858,008.
+Given the Company's plans for significant exploration expenditures focused on the Jasperoide, Peru project during 2021 and into 2022, existing funds on hand are not sufficient to support planned exploration costs, costs of acquiring new exploration properties or ongoing corporate costs over the coming year.
 These conditions raise material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern, and accordingly, the appropriateness of the use of the accounting principles applicable to a going concern.
-On January 19 and January 25, 2021, the Company announced it had entered an engagement letter with Eight Capital, under which Eight Capital, acting as lead agent for the Company on behalf of a syndicate of agents, has agreed to offer for sale up to 46,429,000 common shares of the Company for gross proceeds of up to \$6,500,060 (see note 16).
+During February 2021, the Company closed a brokered private placement financing raising gross proceeds of approximately \$7.4 million.
+During January to March of 2021, the Company realized proceeds from the exercise of warrants, broker warrants and stock options of approximately \$2.8 million.
 The Company will require additional funding to be able to advance and retain mineral exploration property interests and to meet ongoing requirements for general operations.
-The ability of the Company to continue as a going concern is dependent on its ability to raise required financing whether through equity or debt financing; through joint ventures; the generation of profits from operation; or, the sale of property assets in the future.
+The ability of the Company to continue as a going concern is dependent on its ability to raise required financing whether through equity or debt financing; through joint ventures; the generation of profits from operations; or, the sale of property assets in the future.